 A Problematic Solution

-Although a VPN router seems like a perfect solution for providing secure and protected VPN connections to the entire set of devices in Canada, it has certain complications.
+Although a VPN router seems like a perfect solution for providing secure and protected VPN connections to the entire set of devices, it has certain complications.
 According to the experts with VPN router experience, the majority of people who opt for a VPN router use it with another supporting router.

 One router is used for the devices behind the VPN, and the other provides a normal connection.
 If any issues occur in the first VPN, users connect to the other one.
 It sounds like a simple solution, but it requires extra management, maintenance, and configuration for two separate VPNs.

-Having a VPN can stop your ISP from tracking your identity and activities in Canada, but it can’t block unauthorized traffic from harming the network like a firewall.
+Having a VPN can stop your ISP from tracking your identity and activities, but it can’t block unauthorized traffic from harming the network like a firewall.
 A VPN on my router may not protect users completely from malware.

 Individuals with router VPN experience say that a VPN on a router is a partial protection mechanism for devices that leave the network.
 One needs to get a VPN on these devices separately.

-Yes, some routers do have built-in VPNs in Canada, which is best for users looking to avoid the hassle of VPN installation.
+Yes, some routers do have built-in VPNs, which is best for users looking to avoid the hassle of VPN installation.
 Routers with VPNs offer secure internet connection on all devices.
 An extensive list of routers is available online.
 ExpressVPN’s Aircove is the first router with built-in VPN protection.

-Yes, all the devices connected to the VPN router are shielded by the VPN in Canada.
+Yes, all the devices connected to the VPN router are shielded by the VPN.
 You don’t need to perform separate configurations or settings to protect every individual device on the router.

-How do I set up a VPN on my home router in Canada?
+How do I set up a VPN on my home router?

-To set up a VPN on your home router in Canada, follow the steps given ahead:
+To set up a VPN on your home router, follow the steps given ahead:

 - Launch a browser.